Bowenislandsong/Project1/README.md

 The database api include database_mysql.py, mongodb_store.py and Password.py three python files. database_mysql.py includes all functions which are implemented by mysql database, mongodb_store.py includes all functions which are implemented by mongodb database, and Password.py is used to save username and password of mysql\mongodb.

 # beginning
-Firstly, open Password.py and iput your mysql username and password to 'username' and 'password' of Password.py.
+Firstly, open Password.py and iput your mysql username and password to 'username' and 'password' of Password.py(This is important).
 And please create a username for mongoDB and input it in 'mongodb_name'.

 Secondly,if you want to use this api to store the data from Twitter+FFMPEG+Google api, you should open mongodb and mysql database server first or the program will be stuck until time out.